LSEG-API-Samples/Tutorial.EikonAPI.Python.CompanyTearsheetEstimates/README.md

 1. TR Eikon Scripting Proxy is installed
 2. Python is installed
-3. Eikon Python API is installed
+3. Eikon Python library is installed

 ### Expected Result

 This is how the Estimates look in Eikon Excel Company Tearsheet template example
 ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/excelEstimatesCropped.jpg "Excel Company Tearsheet Estimates")

 We learn how to retrieve the same data content via Eikon scripting from python
 ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/pythonEstimatesCropped.jpg "Same data content, python")

 ### Approach
-1. Using Eikon Excel for Lookup
+1. Using Eikon Excel for lookup
-2. Using DIB as Reference
+2. Using DIB as reference
-3. Using Python Excel to Access Data
+3. Using Eikon Python library to access data

 ### Using Excel for Lookup